 Classes; music, dance, riding, drawing.
 Classes are a great way to encourage children in their interests and let them know that you pay attention to them and what they enjoy.

 Something for their room; do they need a lamp, alarm clock, or shelf?
-Perhaps an organizing caddy to help keep their art or hobby supplies under control.
+Perhaps an organization caddy to help keep their art or hobby supplies under control.
 Many older kids enjoy displaying their LEGO creations on a shelf where younger siblings can’t reach.

 Games; they can be educational too!
 Monopoly and PayDay have been popular and help cement math skills.
 Memory games are great for younger children.
 Settlers of Catan and Ticket to Ride are great for older kids.